 Early Childhood Education lays the foundation for a child’s future.
 CHILDREN AT RISK is working to ensure every child and family has access to affordable high-quality early education programs and strengthening an early childhood workforce that is prepared, rewarded, and supported.

-Texas children under 5 live in poverty
+Children under 5 live in Texas

 Low-income children 0-6 live in a child care desert

 of child care workers qualify for at least one form of public assistance

 Investment and Innovation

 Increasing access to subsidized child care is one of the many pathways that Texas is utilizing to provide affordable early educational supports for children from low-income families.

 In our latest report, CHILDREN AT RISK examines the utilization of the Child Care Development Block Grant (CCDBG) before and during COVID-19, specifically by focusing on the disbursement of the 2018 funding and the $371,663,374 in supplemental CCDBG funding through the Coronavirus Aid, Relief, and the Economic Security (CARES) Act.
 The report also describes how CCDBG funding was used to increase reimbursement rates and access to quality child care.
 In addition, the report explores investment in initiatives such as: shared services, public-private partnerships, contract agreements, an infant toddler network, and the workforce as innovative solutions to stabilize the child care industry.
 Within each section, we offer policy recommendations essential to improving the quality of affordable child care.

 Increasing the Supply and Stability of Quality Care